 The 2017 Prius Prime combines an electrifying design with an even more capable electric powertrain than the previous-generation model.
 In fact, the Prius Prime will have class-leading total drive range with a EPA-estimated 640 miles!
 And, Prius Prime will offer a EPA-estimated range of up to 25 miles up to 84 mph in EV mode, with the goal in mind of meeting the daily commuter distance of over half of U.S. drivers.
 As thrifty with fuel as the Prius Prime may be, in EV mode it drives with unexpected verve and excitement.
 Exclusive suspension tuning gives the Prime an enhanced planted stance through curves.

-All Prius models are built around Toyota’s New Global Architecture (TNGA) and feature double-wishbone independent rear suspension.
+All Prius models are built around Toyota’s New Global Architecture (TNGA) and feature double-wishbone style multi-link rear suspension.
 You’ll find that kind of suspension on the best sport sedans, and it can work the same wonders for handling and ride quality in a super-efficient hybrid, too.
 The trailing-arm design allows increased luggage space, in this case an outstanding EPA-estimated 19.8 cu. ft. with the rear seatbacks in use.

 Prius Prime adds even more premium touches and exclusive tech features compared to the all-new Prius liftback, including its available vertically oriented 11.6-inch HD multimedia screen and an available full color head-up display.